mikey242/kudos-donations/readme.txt

 * *button_label* = The label to display for the button.
 * *campaign_id* = Id of the campaign to use for this button.
-* *alignment=* = Alignment of the button within container.
+* *alignment* = Alignment of the button within container.
 Can be "center", "left" or "right"

 e.g: